HP ProBook 4 G1i

 Apple

-Known for premium build quality, seamless integration with macOS, and long-lasting hardware.
+Known for premium build quality, macOS integration, and seamless ecosystem connectivity.

 Bestseller